stomachacheGE/peapod/README.md

 # Command line client for Peapod binary archiving system.

 ## Requirements
-In order to use the peapod client, you will need Java 7 or above.

 ## Dependencies
 Since `maven`, together with `assembly` plugin, was used to build the project, all dependencies are already included in the `.jar` file.